Joviviz/freeCodeCamp/Responsive Web Desing/HTML Forms Regsitration Form/README.md

 # Registration Form

 ### HTML Forms practice by building a Registration Form that uses labels, inputs and fieldsets

+## <ins>Objective :<ins>
+### Build a signup page.
+Control what types of data people can type into your form, and test some new CSS tools for styling your page.

 ## HTML file